sunjss/CoCN/README.md

-Generalizing the Euclidean Convolution to Graphs: Compressed Convolution Networks for Graphs (CoCN)
+Generalizing the Euclidean Convolution to Graphs: Compressed Convolution Networks (CoCN)
 ---

 This is the official implementation for Compressed Convolution Networks (CoCN), a general backbone for graph representation learning.